Trump's Justice Dept. Is Allowing The Re-segregation Of Schools

 “I want to say, ‘Of course diversity is a good thing,’ but it’s a blessing and a curse,” Williams says.
 “The blessing is, you get to be around different groups of people, you are learning different things—but the problem is, not all groups are as welcoming to the idea of being inclusive and being diverse.
 Some people are only forced to be around other people.”

-he desegregation issue was raised, Gardendale had to change course.
+After the desegregation issue was raised, Gardendale had to change course.
 The district as originally proposed was intended only for Gardendale residents, but once desegregation came up, the organizers decided to add students from North Smithfield Manor.
 In new court filings, the district proposed allowing them to attend school there “indefinitely,” although the mostly black suburb wouldn’t be formally included in the district’s boundaries.
 Legally, Gardendale can’t annex North Smithfield Manor and make it part of the city, because the two communities aren’t contiguous.
 So the arrangement would be tenuous.
 North Smithfield Manor parents couldn’t vote in school-board elections and wouldn’t have a say in how the district was run.
 And when Gardendale’s desegregation order is dissolved, nothing would stop the district from dropping the neighborhood.

 This proposed arrangement didn’t satisfy Judge Haikala.
 “Race was a motivating factor in Gardendale’s decision to separate from the Jefferson County public school system,” Haikala wrote in April 2017.
 “More specif-ically, a desire to control the racial demographics of the four public schools in the City of Gardendale and the racial demographics of the city itself motivated the grassroots effort to separate and to eliminate from the Gardendale school zone black students whom Jefferson County transports to Gardendale schools under the terms of the desegregation order.”